 Art Deco

-The Art Deco period lasted between around 1925 and 1939, and was synonymous with modernity, innovation, harmony and simplicity.
+The Art Deco period of UK Architecture lasted between around 1925 and 1939 and was synonymous with modernity, innovation, harmony and simplicity.

 The era had two parts: Zigzag Moderne in the 1920s and Streamline Moderne in the following decade.
-Many courthouses, schools and other public buildings adopted this style in the era, with many Art Deco-inspired buildings not actually being unveiled until after the war.
+Many courthouses, schools and other public buildings adopted this style during that era, with many Art Deco-inspired buildings not actually being unveiled until after the war.
 Features included small round windows, curved corner walls, flat roofs, metal railings, zigzags and chevrons.

 1930s